Ndue Mujeci

-Ndue Mujeci (born 24 February 1993 in Shkodër) is an Albanian professional footballer who currently plays as a forward for FK Jezero.
+Ndue Mujeci (born 24 February 1993 in Shkodër) is an Albanian professional footballer who currently plays as a forward for North Sunshine Eagles.

 Club career

 In August 2016, Mujeci joined Bulgarian club Pirin Blagoevgrad but was released in January.

 On 5 January 2017, he signed a 1 1/2 year contract with fellow Bulgarian club Dunav Ruse.
 He was released in June 2017.

 On 14 July 2017, Mujeci signed a 1-year contract with Georgian Premier League side Saburtalo.

-On 23 January 2018, he signed a 6 month contract with Northern Cyprus club Gençlik Gücü.
+On 23 January 2018, he signed a 6-month contract with Northern Cyprus club Gençlik Gücü.

 On 17 August 2018, Mujeci arrived in Hong Kong to sign a contract with Hong Kong First Division club Happy Valley.

 On 11 September 2019, Mujeci signed with Northern Cypriot club Cihangir.
 In January 2020, he then moved to Akademija Pandev in North Macedonia, before joining Montenegrin First League club FK Jezero in September 2020.